 It is clearly stated in the Company Law of Indonesia that to set up a PT PMA in Indonesia, it must have at least 2 shareholders at all times.
 The shareholders can be individuals and/or legal entities of Indonesia or foreign countries.
 Every shareholder must have at least Rp.
 10 million shares (of approximately US$ 750 to 1,000 depending on the exchange rate) and if after the company obtains its legal entity status and the number of shareholders becomes less than 2 (two) people, then within the period of not later than 6 (six) months, the relevant shareholders are obliged to transfer part of their shares to other persons or the company shall issue new shares to other persons.

-Different from other countries, all corporate shareholders in Indonesian PT PMA must have Articles of Association, which is approved by a public notary.
-A PT PMA is not required to have a local shareholder if their industry is not mentioned in the negative investment list, which means that the 100% of the PT PMA capital can be owned by foreigners.
+Different from other countries, all corporate shareholders in Indonesian PT PMA must have Articles of Association, which are approved by a public notary.
+A PT PMA is not required to have a local shareholder if their industry is not mentioned in the Positive Investment List, which means that the 100% of the PT PMA capital can be owned by foreigners.
 If the field of business is listed in the negative investment list, there will be special rules stated that the PT PMA must have a specified percentage of local Indonesian shareholders.

 Commissioners of a PT PMA